Bollinger: Production

 Bollinger is fermented in oak barrels, and at harvest, usually only the first pressing is used, the cuvée.
 Bollinger sells some second pressings, the tailles.
 It utilizes two pressing houses, Louvois and Mareuil sur Aÿ.

 The first fermentation is done cru by cru, variety by variety.
 Wines that will not hold up to first fermentation in wood are vinified in vats.
 Bollinger Champagnes usually undergo malolactic fermentation, with traditional yeast.
 Vintage wine, including all wine to be used in a Grande Année, is fermented in small oak barrels, sorted according to origin and variety.
 Both oak and stainless steel are used for non-vintage wine.
-The wines are only lightly filtered.
-Bollinger ages their non-vintage wines three years, and the vintage wines five to eight years.
 The Grande Année and R.D.
 Champagnes are riddled by hand.

 At disgorgement, Bollinger wines are given a low dosage.
 The company uses 6–9 grams of sugar per litre for the Special Cuvée and La Grande Année.
 The extra-brut R.D. is dosed between 4 and 5 grams.
 After dosage, the wines are aged an additional several months, resting for a minimum of three months before shipping.
 The champagnes are shipped ready to be consumed.